BloomTech-Labs/volunteer-platform-fe/README.md

 # 1️⃣ Volunteer Platform

-1️⃣ You can find the deployed project[Here](hhttps://volunteer-platform.netlify.com/).
+1️⃣ You can find the deployed project[Here] (hhttps://volunteer-platform.netlify.com/).

 ## Contributors